Nature works in mysterious ways. As it turns out, that chocolate craving may be our body’s innate wisdom at work.

 The fact that cocoa consumption significantly increased NK cells compared to the control group suggests that drinking cocoa may inhibit influenza virus infection by stimulating natural immunity and therefore confer real world protection against onset of the flu.

 Other studies had already found that chocolate elevates NK cell activity against cancer cells.
 The Japanese researchers believed their finding concerning the NK cell activity may suggest that cocoa polyphenols and especially procyanidins in chocolate might be effective in treating and preventing colorectal cancers and hepatitis B virus infections in humans.

 The researchers concluded that drinking cocoa works in three different ways.

 First, it inhibits the virus from adsorbing to target cells, as shown in their cell study.

 Second, cocoa activates natural immunity.
-In their human trial, they found that cocoa enhanced the immune response from the flu vaccination.
-In that way, it provided stronger protection against influenza virus infection and disease onset.
+In their human trial they found that cocoa enhanced the immune response from the flu vaccination.
+In that way it provides stronger protection against influenza virus infection and disease onset.

 Third, drinking hot cocoa has an anti-inflammatory effect.
 The researchers believe that the increased survival rates of mice fed cocoa may have been due to the elimination of virus-infected cells in the early stages and promotion of anti-inflammatory effects at the inflammation site.